 The cover letter should be a separate PDF file or Microsoft Word Document.

 Here are a few tips that I collected from my German friends.

-A German cover letter should be roughly one to two DIN A 4 pages long.
+A cover letter for German employers should be roughly one to two DIN A 4 pages long.

 I recommend you not write a cover letter that’s longer than this because hardly anyone will be willing to read it.